agrostar/zzapi/README.md

 # zzapi

-zzapi is an API documentation and testing tool set, a grossly simplified version of Postman.
-The basic idea for this is as follows:
+zzapi (prounounced like pizza, the syllables interchanged) is an API documentation and testing tool set, a very simplified version of Postman.

+Our manifesto:

-* **Simplicity above all**: this makes the tool set do one job and allows more functionality to be incrementally built on top.
+* **Simplicity above all**: Do one thing (or two) and do it well.
+Single responsibility.
+Allow stuff to be built on top.
+* **Stand on the shoulders of giants**: Do not reinvent what has already been solved.
+We will use existing conveniences, which may not be "perfect" but will work well.
-* **No GUI to enter data**: We believe that developers don't need one.
-Copy paste within an editor is far more efficient.
-We will instead use YAML files to write requests.
-YAML is easy to create manually and also parse for building stuff based on them.
-JSON, OTOH, is hard to create manually, does not support comments etc.
+* **No GUI to enter data**: Developers don't need a GUI.
+Copy paste within an editor is far more efficient compared to multiple mouse clicks to enter data.
+We will use YAML files to specify requests.
-* **Only JSON**: We don't support XML multipart-formdata etc. in the responses.
+* **Only JSON**: We don't support XML multipart-formdata etc. while running tests against responses.
 Request body can be anything, though, like curl.
-Who uses XML these days anyway?
-* **Local storage**: Storage will be on the local file system (ie, not the cloud).
+* **API doc/tests part of code**: Storage will be on the local file system (ie, not the cloud).
 Whatever you have typed belongs to you.
-You can share them with your team using git, S3, a shared file system, whatever.
-* **Basics only**: We don't have an export/import feature.
-We don't have an activity history.
-You can build your own.
-You can also build your own GUI to create the requests and bundles.
-* **Create and test together**: Although a separate tool is useful to run the tests, running from within the editor is very useful.
-We will build a VS Code plugin, and maybe plugins for other IDEs later.
+We expect you to save the YAMLs within your code repository.
 * **Open source**: If you have an idea that is useful to you and can be to others as well, build it, test it and send us a PR.

 # Alternatives